12 Days

 - Twelve days of teaching over 9 months, including lecture-based teaching, discussion groups, hands-on practical sessions, further reading opportunities, evidence-based discussion, full clinical exposure to patients in a supervised environment, and mentoring opportunities in a structured nationwide mentoring program aligned with GDC guidance.

-- Entry into clinical mentoring using the Straumann Clinical Mentoring data platform, developed by The Campbell Academy.
+- Entry into clinical mentoring network group, developed by The Campbell Academy.

 - Online collaboration and discussion between delegates and faculty between course modules to learn as much as possible.